carlosafonso/microservices/gcp/README.md

 All commands must be run from the `gcp/` folder unless stated otherwise.

 1. Clone this repo into your Cloud Shell instance.
+2. Make sure that environment variable `GOOGLE_CLOUD_PROJECT` is defined.
-2. Copy `terraform.tfvars.dist` into `terraform.tfvars`:
+3. Copy `terraform.tfvars.dist` into `terraform.tfvars`:

     ```
     cp terraform.tfvars.dist terraform.tfvars
     ```

-3. Edit `terraform.tfvars` and set the apporpriate values.
+4. Edit `terraform.tfvars` and set the apporpriate values.
-4. Deploy the Terraform template:
+5. Deploy the Terraform template:

     ```
     terraform apply -auto-approve